Particular/docs.particular.net/servicecontrol/powershell-cmdlets.md

 - servicecontrol/installation-powershell
 ---

+> [!NOTE]
-NOTE: For general information about using PowerShell with ServiceControl, including troubleshooting and licensing guidance, see [Managing ServiceControl via PowerShell](/servicecontrol/powershell.md).
+> For general information about using PowerShell with ServiceControl, including troubleshooting and licensing guidance, see [Managing ServiceControl via PowerShell](/servicecontrol/powershell.md).

 ## ServiceControl instance Cmdlets and Aliases